 Goal #3: Coalesce support teams and key CCRP initiatives around agroecologyThis goal seeks to coalesce the different program-level initiatives to collaboratively engage in co-learning and applications of agroecology.
 We seek to provide leadership and support to the various CCRP teams and initiatives to fully incorporate a transformative agroecological approach into their work.
 This effort seeks to establish dynamic and fluid communications and collaborations, focused on agroecology knowledge and practice, among CCRP teams and initiatives.

-Goal #4: Engage diverse actors in a dialogue that advances agroecology globallyStarting with the CCRP’s current global partners and grantees we are engaging in dialogue and co-learning, in order to share the evidence gained and the lessons learned from agroecological research and applications.
+Goal #4: Engage diverse actors in a dialogue that advances agroecology globallyStarting with the CCRP’s current global partners and grantees, we are engaging in dialogue and co-learning to share the evidence gained and the lessons learned from agroecological research and applications.
 This engagement aims to advance the legitimacy and acceptance of agroecology worldwide.

 Our goals are not sequential but rather cyclical in their reciprocal development and outcomes.
 Our work pursues a flexible, participatory approach, where farmers and organizations engage, first, with the agroecology principles they consider most important and would like to better understand and/or strengthen.
 This initial engagement is followed by stages of negotiated reflection, in order to add other important agroecological principles over time.
-We are examining and drawing from a variety of agroecological principle frameworks, including the FAO elements, the CIDSE principles, La Via Campesina’s principles and pillars of agroecology and others (e.g. Bell and Bellon, 2018) to analyze and inform about the advantages and limitations of each tool/framework.
+We are examining and drawing from a variety of agroecological principle frameworks, including the FAO elements, the CIDSE principles, La Via Campesina’s principles and pillars of agroecology to analyze and inform about the advantages and limitations of each tool/framework.
 Ultimately, we wish to foster a transformative agroecology supported by robust evidence.

 Given that there is a long, albeit diverse, trajectory in the application of agroecology by the CCRP projects and cross-cutting grants, this initiative capitalizes on this previous experience to move forward more collaboratively and cohesively.
 We want to engage actors, both within and outside CCRP, in a co-learning process that deepens and advances 1) our understanding of agroecology; 2) how best to assess agroecological performance at the farm, project (i.e. local), regional and program (i.e. global) levels, and 3) how to engage a diversity of actors in a productive dialogue on agroecological investment and policies at the national and global scales.
 We look forward to working together and building a comprehensive transition to agroecology.